 Liviano Tomasi started Inglesina in Vicenza Italy in December 1963.
 Inglesina means "feminine" in Italian, which is similar to "pram" which means "little girl" which inspired Liviano to create his first stroller, the "London".
 Inglesina prides itself on continued design advances with safety, protection, comfort, and reliability in mind.

 The chart below shows a comparison of the overall scores for each stroller tested in this review.
 The Inglesina Quad is shown in blue.

 The sections below provide more details on how the Quad performed during testing for each metric.

 Ease of Use

-The Inglesina earned a 5 of 10 in the ease of use category, which puts it just below the average score of 5.4.
-The high score in this metric is an 8 earned by both the UPPAbaby Cruz and the UPPAbaby Vista.
+The Inglesina earned a 5 of 10 in the ease of use category, which puts it just below the average.

-The Inglesina has a medium size storage basket with a maximum allowable weight of 6.6 pounds.
-This isn't that much weight and can likely be overloaded with a large diaper bag.
-Worse, it certainly couldn't handle any additional weight associated with running errands.
+The Inglesina has a medium size storage basket with a maximum allowable weight of 6.6 lbs.
+This will limit what you can store and it will be easy to go over the limit.
 We were able to fit a medium sized diaper bag inside with access from the sides and back.
-Some of the competition allows for over 10 pounds of storage which would be better.

-The Quad earned a 4 of 10 for maneuverability, which is 5 below the top score of 9 earned by the BOB Revolution Flex.
+The Quad earned a 4 of 10 for maneuverability, which is 5 below the top score.

 Weight and Folded Size